konstanzer/Ace_versus_Ace/README.md

 	1. Explain why Cole creates more spin on average but deGrom has more extreme values of spin.
 	2. Include command of pitches in analysis.
 	3. Incorporate pitch outcomes into analysis
-	4. Conduct z-test to compare overall effect of lateral break.
+	4. Conduct z-test to compare overall effects.

 ### Acknowledgements
 Thank you to Dr. Juliana Duncan, lead data science instructor and principal data scientist at Galvanize Inc., for her pointed questions and conceptual help in forming hypotheses tests.